 Many stakeholder groups, including investors, are increasingly calling for disclosure detailing corporate environmental, social, and governance (ESG) performance.
 Learn the importance of corporate sustainability reporting and get a handle on the alphabet soup of options that exist today.

 Reporting All Businesses

 As a kid, I recall few backpacks more burdensome than those delivering a report card.
-That discreet, ominous manilla envelope marked with my full name (scary!) contained gravitas that few other documents could muster.
+That discreet, ominous manilla envelope marked with my full name (yes, middle name!) contained gravitas that few other documents could muster.
 Upon interpretation by key stakeholders (my parents), that single document foretold the ease of my life over the next few months.

 For many business leaders, corporate sustainability reporting can elicit similar emotions.
-Reporting can be intimidating because vulnerability is uncomfortable and scary.
-Fear of negative feedback from investors, customers, and other stakeholders causes many leaders to hold their data close.
+Reporting can be intimidating because vulnerability is often uncomfortable and scary.
+Fear of negative feedback from investors, customers, and other stakeholders causes many leaders to take a defensive stance and hold their data close.

 But growing research indicates corporate transparency isn’t a nice-to-have.
-Sustainability disclosure is already a competitive advantage and is becoming a business necessity.
+Businesses that take a proactive stance on ESG transparency pose to Sustainability disclosure is already a competitive advantage and is becoming a business necessity.

 Take Me to Your Data

 The benefits of corporate sustainability and ESG reporting are well-documented.
 Customers seek responsible vendors.
 Employees desire to work for savvy companies.
 One in four dollars invested globally flows into ESG, so investors are into it, too.

 (Tip: If you’re unfamiliar with ESG check out this previous article to get up to speed).